Outline of bicycles

-This article is an outline about bicycles themselves.
-For an outline about cycling, the associated activity, see outline of cycling.

 The following outline is provided as an overview of and topical guide to bicycles:

 Bicycle – pedal-driven, human-powered, single-track vehicle, having two wheels attached to a frame, one behind the other.
 A person who rides a bicycle is called a cyclist or a bicyclist, and the activity is called cycling.
 Also known as a bike, push bike or cycle.

 What type of thing is a bicycle?

 Bicycles can be described as all of the following: